Beckton: Transport

-The area is served by TfL bus services 101, 104, 173, 262, 300, 366, 376, 474, 673, 678; and night bus N551.
+The area is served by TfL bus services 101, 104, 129, 173, 262, 300, 366, 376, 474, 673, 678; and night bus N551.

-Routes 101, 104, 173, 366, 376, 673 and 678 terminate inside the bus station while routes 262, 300, 474 and N551 go past the station.
+Routes 101, 104, 173, 366, 376, 673 and 678 terminate inside the bus station while routes 129, 262, 300, 474 and N551 go past the station.

 Buses at this station go as far as Wanstead, Canning Town, Stratford, Goodmayes, East Ham, Manor Park, Plaistow, Royal Albert, Chadwell Heath, Upton Park, Barking, Ilford, Loxford Estate, Redbridge, Dagenham, Gallions Reach and North Woolwich.

 Beckton bus station

 Beckton is a London Buses bus station in the neighbourhood of Beckton, east London.
 The station is owned and maintained by Transport for London.

 Culture and community

 The Gasworks were still extant—although derelict—in the early 1980s, when Stanley Kubrick's team came scouting for an area that could double for the battle scenes in his 1987 film, Full Metal Jacket.
-The Gasworks rough concrete structures were painted with Vietnamese script, and then strategically dynamited so as to resemble war-torn Hue.
+The Gasworks rough concrete structures were painted with Vietnamese script, and then strategically dynamited so as to resemble war-torn Huế.
 Retail parks now cover most of the Gasworks site.

 Other notable films shot in and around the Beckton area during the 1980s included the 1981 James Bond film, For Your Eyes Only, which featured extensive aerial views of the Gasworks in the pre-credit sequence.
 Beckton was also used as a location in Michael Radford's 1984 feature film adaptation of George Orwell's Nineteen Eighty-Four—the Gasworks served as the setting for Orwell's "Proletarian Zones".

 The video for Loop's 1990 single 'Arc-lite' was filmed on the set of Full Metal Jacket, as was the video for the 1997 Oasis single, "D'You Know What I Mean?"

 Andrew Birkin's 1990 film of Ian McEwan's novel, The Cement Garden, was also filmed in Beckton and starred Charlotte Gainsbourg.
 In several scenes of The Cement Garden, aircraft can be heard taxiing at the nearby London City Airport.
 Winsor House, which served as the backdrop to the film was later demolished and the Winsor House Hotel stands there now.

 In the opening minutes of the 2007 Simon Pegg film Hot Fuzz, the Tate & Lyle factory, Silvertown, and the City Airport aprons can be seen through the window blinds of Building 1000.

 Footballer Jermain Defoe was born in Beckton.
 Defoe has said Beckton has "made him the man he is today".
 On 13 February 2006 Jermain Defoe scored his 100th Premier League goal against Charlton.
 He celebrated making a "B" sign with his hands to commemorate Beckton.

 On 14 May 2010 Beckton was the location of a terrorist attack on local Member of Parliament Stephen Timms.
 He was approached by 21-year-old Islamist Roshonara Choudhry during his constituency surgery at the Beckton Globe library and stabbed twice in an attempted assassination.
 Timms survived the attack and the perpetrator was jailed for life.